pauldbentley/pauldbentley/content/posts/perform-basic-string-formatting-in-c-sharp/index.md

     - freecodecamp-csharp
 ---

-Learn about interpolated strings in c# and how to use them to format strings.
+Learn how to use interpolated strings in C# to format output in a clean and readable way.

 <!--more-->

 ## Question
-> Which of the following lines of code correctly uses string interpolation assuming that the variable value is a string?
+> Which of the following lines of code correctly uses string interpolation assuming that the variable `value` is a string?

+Try to answer this question first on [freeCodeCamp](https://www.freecodecamp.org/learn/foundational-c-sharp-with-microsoft/write-your-first-code-using-c-sharp/perform-basic-string-formatting-in-c-sharp).

 ## Option 1